radius-project/design-notes/resources/2024-06-resource-extensibility-product-spec.md

 - Developers : Developers are responsible for building the cloud native applications.
 They are responsible for writing the code, designing and maintaining the applications.

-- Open-source contributors : Cloud native open-source contributors are developers who are interested in contributing to the cloud native projects.
-They are responsible for building the cloud native projects and contributing to the open-source projects.
-They can be any of the above personas who are interested in contributing to the cloud native projects.
+- Open-source contributors : Cloud native open-source contributors can be any of the above personas who are interested in contributing to the cloud native projects.

 ### Positive customer outcomes
 - Author and deploy : I can bring my own applications with custom resources/services and integrate with Radius seamlessly.
 I don’t have to write Go code to integrate with Radius components and can use simple spec to generate the resource definition and integrate with Radius